 Whoever said that only parents are able to raise their teens?
 You can always ask for help if you find it hard to raise your teen.
 You can ask the teachers and the principal for help when it comes to school.
 You can ask your teen’s friend on how he is doing outside of school.
 Alternatively, you can seek online counseling.

-Do you ever get a situation where you want that your teen to do something and they end up not doing it?
+Do you ever get a situation where you want your teen to do something and they end up not doing it?
 It is because parents do not tell the reason behind such actions.
 If teens know what they are doing and why they are doing it, then they would fully understand the reasons for their actions.

 Teens like to rebel because they simply want attention.
 With this, you need to think of the time you have spent with your teens.
 Go ahead and enjoy more time with them than at work.